GoogleCloudPlatform/cloud-bigtable-examples/scala/spark-pubsub/README.md

     $ sudo apt-get update
     $ sudo apt-get install sbt

-Create a Spark project on your local machine
+Create a Spark project on your local machine:

     $ git clone https://github.com/taragu/cloud-bigtable-examples.git
     $ cd cloud-bigtable-examples/scala/spark-pubsub

-We need to build three applications: the Spark-Cloud Pubsub connector, the message producer, and the message processor.
+We will build three applications: the Spark-Cloud Pubsub connector, the message producer, and the message processor.
 To build the Spark-Cloud Pubsub connector:

     $ cd spark-cloud-pubsub-connector
     $ sbt package